 | L2250 | HCPCS | Addition to lower extremity, foot plate, molded to patient model, stirrup attachment |

-The full policy lists 239 HCPCS codes.
-The codes above represent those visible in the provided policy data.
-For the complete code list, review CPB 0565 directly at the Aetna source.
+The full policy lists 239 HCPCS codes and 23 CPT codes.
+The codes above represent those explicitly provided in the CPB 0565 policy data.
+Review the complete policy at app.payerpolicy.org/p/aetna/0565 for the full code list.

 Key ICD-10-CM Diagnosis Codes